InternScience/SciEvalKit/README.md

 ## Acknowledgements

-PrismaEval ToolKit is built on top of the excellent **[VLMEvalKit](https://github.com/open-compass/VLMEvalKit)** framework and we thank the OpenCompass team not only for open‑sourcing their engine, but also for publishing thorough deployment and development guides ([Quick Start](https://vlmevalkit.readthedocs.io/en/latest/Quickstart.html), [Development Notes](https://vlmevalkit.readthedocs.io/en/latest/Development.html)) that streamlined our integration.
+SciEval ToolKit is built on top of the excellent **[VLMEvalKit](https://github.com/open-compass/VLMEvalKit)** framework and we thank the OpenCompass team not only for open‑sourcing their engine, but also for publishing thorough deployment and development guides ([Quick Start](https://vlmevalkit.readthedocs.io/en/latest/Quickstart.html), [Development Notes](https://vlmevalkit.readthedocs.io/en/latest/Development.html)) that streamlined our integration.

-We also acknowledge the core PrismaEval contributors for their efforts on dataset curation, evaluation design, and engine implementation: Jun Yao, Han Deng, Yizhou Wang, Jiabei Xiao, Jiaqi Liu, Encheng Su, Yujie Liu, Weida Wang, Junchi Yao, Haoran Sun, Runmin Ma, Bo Zhang, Dongzhan Zhou, Shufei Zhang, Peng Ye, Xiaosong Wang, and Shixiang Tang, as well as all community testers who provided early feedback.
+We also acknowledge the core SciEval contributors for their efforts on dataset curation, evaluation design, and engine implementation: Jun Yao, Han Deng, Yizhou Wang, Jiabei Xiao, Jiaqi Liu, Encheng Su, Yujie Liu, Weida Wang, Junchi Yao, Haoran Sun, Runmin Ma, Bo Zhang, Dongzhan Zhou, Shufei Zhang, Peng Ye, Xiaosong Wang, and Shixiang Tang, as well as all community testers who provided early feedback.